 ITO is also commonly used to make thin coatings for glass and mirrors.
 When applied as a coating on windshields in aircraft or cars, for example, ITO allows the glass to de-ice or de-mist, and it can reduce air-conditioning requirements.
 High-purity indium has found applications in electronics, such as InP single crystal wafers, as well as in CIGS solar cells.

 Where else can we find indium?
-It is also used in the manufacture of sodium-vapour lamps in the form of an indium oxide deposit on the inner surface of the bulb to increase efficiency and luminosity, and on prescription glasses in ITO anti-static coating.
+It is also used in the manufacture of sodium-vapor lamps in the form of an indium oxide deposit on the inner surface of the bulb to increase efficiency and luminosity, and on prescription glasses in ITO anti-static coating.

-Indium is recovered from targets that are used for conductive coatings.
-Recovery of indium from dissipative uses like flat panel displays and photovoltaics remains a very challenging process, particularly from the point of view of economic viability.
+Indium is recovered from ITO spent targets that are used for conductive coatings.
+Recovering indium from dissipative uses such as flat panel displays and photovoltaics remains a very challenging process, particularly from the point of view of economic viability.